 The Shrout Family

 I was saved when I was five years old.
-My older sister had just been baptized that Sunday evening service, and I had a lot of questions for my parents that night about what baptism was, which lead to them sharing the gospel with me.
+My older sister had just been baptized that Sunday evening service, and I had a lot of questions for my parents that night about what baptism was, which led to them sharing the gospel with me.
 I had heard all of it before, as I grew up in a Christian home as a Pastor’s kid, but that night I truly heard it in a way I never had before, and put my faith in Jesus Christ as my Savior.

-By the time I was in my early twenties, I was very interested in Theological study.
-The church I was attending offered seminary-level classes, which I took, and enjoyed greatly.
+By the time I was in my early twenties, I was very interested in theological study.
+The church I was attending offered seminary-level classes, which I took and enjoyed greatly.
 God put a desire on my heart to study the Scriptures and the doctrines they teach.
 I did some teaching and preaching, but was not sure what God was calling me to do.

 In the Spring of 2022, God convicted me mightily that He wanted me to go to Japan, to share the Gospel of our Lord and Savior Jesus Christ, and to plant indigenous churches there.
 I have surrendered to His call, and He has firmly settled the people of Japan on my heart, and my wife’s heart.

-I was raised in a Christian home, and I cannot remember a time I did not know believe the Gospel was true and know that I needed to be saved.
+I was raised in a Christian home, and I cannot remember a time I did not believe the Gospel was true and know that I needed to be saved.
 When I was four, I told my parents that I wanted to be saved, and I was guided through a prayer.
 I was happy and excited, but it didn’t seem to last.

 I kept having doubts that I was saved, and continued to go through the steps of seeking salvation through prayer, and feeling unsatisfied with the results.